jProgr/jprogr.github.io/_posts/2021-04-05-toki-pona-dictionary-release.md

 # Toki Pona Dictionary: A simple Toki Pona - English dictionary

+**The dictionary is no longer online, I've decided to stop development of it.
+Feel free to fork, publish or modify it how you see fit, it is uncopyrighted**.

+---

 This is an online dictionary that I built for any person interested in the language Toki Pona.
-You can find it at: [https://jprogr.github.io/TokiPonaDictionary/](https://jprogr.github.io/TokiPonaDictionary/).
+It used to be located at https://jprogr.github.io/TokiPonaDictionary/.

 The dictionary includes all the words in a simple page, and a tool to search words and meanings at the same time and some notes of usage at the bottom.
 It strives to cover all the words as used by Toki Pona speakers without forgetting about the official dictionary.
 So it includes some unofficial words and meanings but they are always marked with an asterisk.